neuralabc/spft-java/README.md

-`devices.*.values`: Recorded values corresponding to participants pinch force collected by the device `triggers`: A list of triggers received throughout the session `triggers.times`: CPU time trigger was received by computer `triggers.values`: Value recived to trigger the start of the first block `triggersOut`: If present, indicates serial out hardware device and port name for triggers sent to arduino.
+`devices.*.values`: Recorded values corresponding to participants pinch force collected by the device `triggers`: A list of triggers received throughout the session `triggers.times`: CPU time trigger was received by computer `triggers.values`: Value received to trigger the start of the first block `triggersOut`: If present, indicates serial out hardware device and port name for triggers sent to arduino.
 Contains the times and values for each trigger

 ## Implementation notes